By Georgia Jordan

-Simon Rosenthal, head of VFX Asia Pacific, is in fact leading me through the rabbit-warrens (as he called them) of Iloura—a South Melbourne animation and visual effects studio—replete with endlessly embranching hallways hiding reclaimed wood staircases that contrast with ultra-modern spaces illuminated by innovative lighting design.
+Simon Rosenthal, head of VFX Asia Pacific, is in fact leading me through the rabbit warrens of Iloura—a South Melbourne animation and visual effects studio—replete with endlessly embranching hallways hiding reclaimed wood staircases that contrast with ultra-modern spaces illuminated by innovative lighting design.
 Pretty impressive.
 Naturally, artwork splashes across every wall while sculptures and figurines gallivant, it seems, upon every desktop.

 “We spend a lot of time here,” Mr Rosenthal says when I comment on the pool table.

 Iloura staff members update Mr Rosenthal on matters in passing the way busy employees do big-shot bosses in movies.
-Although Mr Rosenthal, I am pleased to find, is hardly the stereotypical Baldwin-esque big cheese, offering tea and answering my questions thoughtfully and honestly.
+Although Mr Rosenthal, I am pleased to find, is hardly the stereotypical Baldwin-esque big cheese, offering tea and answering my questions thoughtfully.